 The removal of perks often coincides with "Terms of Service" (ToS) updates.
 In jurisdictions like the UK (FCA) and EU (ESMA), financial providers are under increasing pressure to ensure their marketing isn't "misleading."
 Promising "Free Spotify Forever" is a high-risk claim if the provider knows they will likely cut the perk in 6 months.
 This has led to the rise of "Seasonal Perks" or "Merchant Boosts" that are explicitly labeled as temporary.

-On SpendNode, we no longer rank cards primarily by their "Perk List."
-Instead, our algorithm prioritizes Interchange-Linked Cashback and Staking APR.
-We believe a card with a sustainable 1% cashback is better than a card with "Free Netflix" that could disappear (or cause a token crash) next month.
+When evaluating cards today, prioritize Interchange-Linked Cashback and Staking APR.
+A card with a sustainable 1% cashback is better than a card with "Free Netflix" that could disappear (or cause a token crash) next month.

 Overview